liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/10-web-services/01-creating-remote-services.markdown

     <entity name="Entry" local-service="true" remote-service="true" uuid="true">

-In the *Gradle Tasks* window on the right-hand side of Liferay IDE, expand your service module’s build folder.
+In the *Gradle Tasks* window on the right-hand side of Liferay IDE, expand your service module's build folder.
 Run Service Builder by double-clicking *buildService*.
 When Service Builder finishes, refresh the `guestbook-api` and `guestbook-service` modules in the Project Explorer.